Langdon Lake and Meadow Contact

 On the meadow area in summertime the Grizzled skipper and other butterflies can be seen fluttering in the breeze, while the lake is a popular fishing venue, managed by a local fishing group, which attracts a variety of wildfowl.

-The lake and meadow is part of Essex Wildlife Trust (EWT)’s Langdon Nature Reserve.
+The lake and meadow is owned by the Land Trust, and is also part of Essex Wildlife Trust (EWT)’s Langdon Nature Reserve.
 EWT provide a wide variety of volunteer opportunities that allows people to get involved in the conservation and improvement of the park

 9.00am - 5.00pm